Your donation can enable patients to access the best cancer treatments in the world

 If you donate €250 or more in total in any one year, Cancer Trials Ireland can reclaim tax paid at no extra cost to you.

-If you would like Cancer Trials Ireland to avail of a tax reclaim please complete and sign the CH4 form available on the Revenue webpage regarding the Charitable Donation Scheme and send the completed form to Cancer Trials Ireland at the following address:
+If you would like Cancer Trials Ireland to avail of a tax reclaim please complete and sign the Annual Certificate form available on the Revenue webpage regarding the Charitable Donation Scheme and send the completed form to Cancer Trials Ireland at the following address:

 Please see our website privacy policy statement.